cdsittampalam/documentation/docs/Deposit & Withdraw.md

 -------------

 The default fund and asset that you have set up includes a deposit address, which is the cryptocurrency wallet address that is linked to a Qredo fund.
 However, any fund that you create is linked to a deposit address.
 The address is securely created using the MPC protocol.
-Details on deposit addresses appear in both asset and ledger view.
+Details on deposit addresses appear in both Asset and Ledger view.

 You are notified when money arrives at your address via an email.

 ## View Deposit Addresses

-You view deposit addresses from either Asset view or Ledger view by clicking either:
+You view deposit addresses from either Asset view or Ledger view by clicking either the Asset or Ledger icons:

 ![coins](/doc-images/coins.png)